One of the biggest tools in my sobriety toolbox has been meditation. When you hear the word “meditation” what comes to mind?

 YouTube also has a ton of resources, though finding the right one can feel a bit like a needle in a haystack at times.
 Don’t overthink it too much.

 Just start.
 That’s all you have to do.
 You don’t have to worry if you’re doing it right (you are) or if it’s working (it is).
 You got this!

 Journal Activity For Today

-Take some time today to think about meditation and your current headspace.
+Take some time today to think about meditation in sobriety and your current headspace.

 - Have you tried meditation before?
 What was (is) it like for you?

 - What style of meditation are you interested in trying?

 - What apps, books, or resources have you tried or want to try?

 - What’s your headspace been like these past two weeks?
 Are your thoughts all over the place?
 Your feelings?